Logotype for Lassonde Industries Inc

 • Ongoing vigilance on commodity inflation, especially orange and apple concentrates; hedging in place for 70% of orange needs.

-• CapEx to reach up to 9% of sales in 2025, mainly for U.S. facility investments, funded primarily by operating cash flow.
+• CapEx to reach up to 9% of sales in 2025, mainly for U.S. facility investments, funded by operating cash flows.

 Partial view of Summaries dataset, powered by Quartr API